 It is estimated that 20\% of vehicles in the US can connect to the internet, and this market share is growing every year.
 Along with the growth in connected vehicle surface area, comes the risk of vehicular hacking.
-There has been a growth in incidents where hackers have demonstrated that they can gain control of critical vehicle functions such as brake, engine, and steering~\cite{koscher2010, checkoway2011, miller2015}.
+There has been a growth in incidents where hackers have demonstrated that they can gain control of safety-critical vehicle functions such as brake, engine, and steering~\cite{koscher2010,checkoway2011,miller2015}.
 Various surfaces have been found for example through vehicle entertainment control unit~\cite{miller2015}, spoofing vehicle sensors like LIDAR~\cite{cao2019}, and poorly authenticated 3rd party apps that are linked to critical vehicle safety functions~\cite{eiza2017}.
 Ultimately, it becomes very hard to ensure that vehicles are completely secure against vulnerabilities.
-One of the greatest security threats for connected vehicles are fleet wide hacks, stated by Tesla CEO Elon Musk in 2017~\cite{Musk2017}.
-Thus a significant concern is hackers targeting roads for maximizing cascading disruptions.